nobl9/terraform-n9-export-aws/README.md

 ### Deletion of the whole set up

-1. In Snowflake worksheet use the following command to delete the setup
+1. In Snowflake worksheet, use the following command to delete the setup:

     ```sql
     drop database nobl9_slo;